 T Space Rhinebeck, Dutchess County, NY | Steven Holl Architects

-T Space Rhinebeck is a art gallery and cultural venue located in Dutchess County, New York.
+T Space Rhinebeck is an art gallery and cultural venue located in Dutchess County, New York.
 Managed by the Steven Myron Holl Foundation, the center also includes two pavilions and a small house designed by acclaimed American architect Steven Holl.

-The complex – located into a 4-acres site bordering a small lake about 90 miles north of New York City, known as T2 Reserve – includes various small buildings, pavilions, and huts.
+The complex – located on a 4-acres site bordering a small lake about 90 miles north of New York City, known as T2 Reserve – includes various small buildings, pavilions, and huts.
 The center’s main exhibition venues are the T Space and Space T2.

 The pavilion is a dry construction building whose external skin is made of 2×2 cedar, with interior walls clad with painted plywood sheets, and a floor paved in marine plywood.